ebranlard/vim-matlab-behave/README.markdown

 This is optional.
 For matlab to switch back to vim/gvim automatically go to matlab options: File/Preferences/Editor: set Editor to vim/gvim , e.g. "gvim --remote-tab-silent"

-Further, to have the possibility to click on matlab command window links when an error or a warning is thrown to jump directly to the right location in vim you will neet to create a matlab sctip called opentoline.m  and put it in your matlab path.
-The file content is listed below.
+Further, to have the possibility to click on matlab command window links when an error or a warning is thrown to jump directly to the right location in vim:

+- For versions before 2012 (I think), things were easier.
+It was enough to add the file "opentoline.m" (present in this repository) to your matlab path.
 For best fonctionality (line number), you might need the vim plugin "file:line.vim".

-    function opentoline(file, line, column)
-    %   This is a hack to override the built-in opentoline program in MATLAB.

-        editor = system_dependent('getpref', 'EditorOtherEditor');
-        editor = editor(2:end);

-        if nargin==3
-            linecol = sprintf('+%d:%d',line,column);
-            linecol = sprintf('+%d',line); % tehre is something about -c "normal column|" but it didn't work else
-            linecol = sprintf('+%d',line);
-        end

-        if ispc
-            % On Windows, we need to wrap the editor command in double quotes
-            % in case it contains spaces
-            system(['"' editor '" "' linecol '" "' file '"&']);
-        else
-            % On UNIX, we don't want to use quotes in case the user's editor
-            % command contains arguments (like "xterm -e vi")
-    %         disp('proiu');
-            system([editor ' "' linecol '" "' file '" &']);
-        end
-    end
+- For version 2013 (I think), they started to hard-code the opentoline functionality in their java interface.
+I doesnt hurt to add opentoline.m to your matlab path.
+It might work.
+When an error is thrown, it is still possible to open a file in vim by overriding the file +helpUtils/errorDocCallback.m
+   - Create a folder "+helpUtils"
+   - put the file errorDocCallback.m (from this repository)
+   - Add the root folder to your maltba path.
+This will work when you click on the filename, but not when you click on the line number (this would open matlab editor...).
+If you manage to override this opentoline, let me know...

+- For above versions, I haven't tried but maybe the 2013 option works..

 Other complementary plugins